snodecoder/IntuneCD-AzureDevOps-Template/README.md

 The purpose of this project is to provide a ready-to-use implementation for Azure DevOps with Self Hosted Windows Agents.
 - It contains the pipelines and instructions for configuring the required dependencies for using IntuneCD on Self Hosted Windows Azure DevOps Agents.
 - It contains a conversion of the generated documentation to make it compatible for use in an Azure DevOps code Wiki.
+- *Make sure to perform all necessary security reviews within your organizations before deploying in production environments*

 ## Table of Contents